CharnelMouse/duel52/README.md

     - Can't be secondary target for Twinstrike [implemented]
     - Extra damage to Taunt [implemented]
   - TwinStrike [implemented]
+    - Currently not properly handling Trap cards killed by Twinstrike damage.
+Should fix this by only checking for dead cards in one place.
   - Taunt
     - 3 maximum health instead of 2 [implemented]
     - If present, non-Taunt allies can't be attacked by non-Nimble enemies [implemented]